How to Use Behavioural Science to Build New Habits

-To build new habits you need to understand how habits work, it’s called the habit loop:
+To build new habits you need to understand how building habits works from a scientific approach it’s called the habit loop:

-Once you understand how it works it will be easier to build new habits and even break old habits.
+Once you understand how it works it will be easier how to build new habits by taking advantage of old ones

-First, I understand there are a lot of articles out there that say how to build habits and provide actionable steps to work on building new habits.
+First, I understand there are a lot of articles out there that say how to develop good habits in life.

 But, the truth is you won’t stick to those action steps if you don’t start with the basics.

 Every habit that you do, starts with a cue, a trigger that puts your brain on autopilot to perform those habits from the moment you wake up to the moment you go to sleep.

 Habits hold about 40% of your daily actions.